wayofthepie/coursera-getting-and-cleaning-data-project/Codebook.md

 8. Create a new data frame with the average of each variable for each "Activity" and "Subject" in the **testAndTrainData** data frame, call this **aggregatedTestAndTrainData**.
 9. Finally write the **aggregatedTestAndTrainData** out to a file called "tidiedData.txt" renaming the "Group.1" column to "Activity" and the "Group.2" column to "Subject".

+The final tidied dataset has 68 columns, 66 for the mean and standard deviation measurements of time and frequency features and 2 extra for the "Activity" and "Subject" columns.
+There are 180 rows, given that we have 30 subjects and 6 activities.
+The data contained in the final tidied dataset is the average of the mean and standard deviation for each subject doing each activity across all the features.

 # Variables

 ## Activity